ldabas-msft/azure_arc/azure_jumpstart_local/README.md

 ## Overview

 This document describes how to use [Cubic](https://launchpad.net/cubic) (Custom Ubuntu ISO Creator) to modify an official Ubuntu 22.04 Desktop ISO so that, once installed, the system will fetch and run a remote script **on the first user login** and then remove itself.
-This approach is handy if you want minimal customization without implementing a full unattended install or complex cloud-init configuration.

 ## Prerequisites